Wuemeli/wuemeli-website/README.md

 Just fork the Project and make a Pull Request i will look at it and maybe merge it.

 ## 📝 Credits
 Thanks to 199ocero for the Basic Idea i credit him because some Designs are from him.
-But i chanaged a lot. https://github.com/199ocero/Developer-Portfolio
+But i changed a lot. https://github.com/199ocero/Developer-Portfolio

 ## 📫 Contact